stac-utils/stac-fields/README.md

 Some details about the fields included in the fields.json file can be found [here](fields.md).

+There is also a `fields-normalized.json`, which is a normalized version of the fields.json.
+All non-Javascript users will probably prefer to use the `fields-normalized.json` as it already has the `alias`es resolved and all fields and extensions are defined as objects for easier handling.

 ## formatters.js

 The most important methods are: